En Rathathin Rathame: Plot

 Bhupathys find that the invisible man is the auto-driver who spoiled all their plans.
 Hence they spoil his name by troubling people and tell people that they are allies of "Mayaavi" (magic man).
 Hence Maayavi now becomes a villain for the people.
 Bhupathy blackmails Natesan to give the invisible machine, and else all his children shall be killed.
 They also kill one child as he refused to hand it over.
 Hence the child who knows about the invisible man gives the machine to Bhupathy.
 Now Ilayaraja Bhupathy becomes invisible and starts to loot money from people, performs larcenies in banks and threatens all people.
 Narendra Bhupathy demands the rule of Tamil Nadu state under him, and else he would kill people in the number of the 1500s until the government is handed over and kills 3000 people in school and train to realise the seriousness.
 Fearing his acts, the governor agrees to hand over the state to him, but actually is behind the police plan to arrest Bhupathys and get back the state from their threat.

 Natesan finds about everything and sets off to save the city from Bhupathy.
 He tells policemen about his plan and enters the place as a TV cameraman where the "Oath of Office" ceremony by senior Bhupathy take place.
 He uses a red filter to capture junior Bhupathy and attacks him.
 But he cannot withstand as the camera breaks in the chaos created by Bhupathy.
-Meenkashi uses a giant light used by a circus and covers with a red color dress, and junior Bhupathy, who is invisible, is now clearly visible to everyone.
+Meenkashi uses a giant light used by a circus and covers with a red colour dress, and junior Bhupathy, who is invisible, is now clearly visible to everyone.
 Natesan manages to escape from both Bhupathys when both of them tried to kill him, instead of killing one another.
 In the incident, the invisibility machine breaks.
 Natesan concludes that any invention which can be misused against people should not be welcomed.
 Meenakshi and Natesan finally marry.

 Cast

+Production

+The director Vijayan died during the making of the film, so his son Sundar stepped in as director and completed the remaining portions.

 Soundtrack

 Soundtrack was composed by Shankar–Ganesh.
+This soundtrack was released in Telugu as Mayakrishnudu where all lyrics were written by Rajasri.